-If a pharmacist heard the name Clindesse (a vaginal antibiotic cream) or Clindets (antibiotic cream for acne) while filling a prescription over the phone, you could see how they might confuse them, especially if one was more familiar.
-But the patient receiving end of such a mix-up might not be amused.
+If a pharmacist heard the name Clindesse or Clindets while filling a prescription over the phone, he might understandably confuse the two drugs, especially if one were more familiar.
+But the first one is a vaginal antibiotic cream while the other is an antibiotic for acne, and so the patient receiving end of such a mix-up might not be amused.

-The government has a system in place to try to keep similar looking and sounding drugs from ending up on the market together.
-But the pharmaceutical industry has been pushing to kill the system.
+The government has a system in place to try to keep drugs that look or sound alike from ending up on the market together.
+But the pharmaceutical industry has been pushing to stop the system.

 There are nearly 800 pairs of drugs like Clindesse and Clindets that look or sound alike, according to the Institute for Safe Medication Practices, or ISMP, a patient safety group that compiled a list of them.
 And the ISMP says all of these similarly named drugs are a big problem, because name mix-ups are responsible for about 25 percent of all medication errors.